 Because digestion happens externally, fungi have also evolved potent food defense mechanisms (hence their diverse secondary metabolism).
 The cholesterol-reducing drug lovastatin, the antibiotic penicillin, and the potent carcinogen aflatoxin are just a tiny sample of the pharmacopoeia stored in and manufactured by fungal DNA.
 Our lab studies elucidate how this diversity is generated and maintained as well as how it contributes to fungal pathogenicity.
 For these studies, we largely study Aspergillus molds and we are collaborating with Gustavo Goldman’s lab at the University of Sao Paolo and with Nick Oberlies’ lab at the University of North Carolina at Greensboro.

 Evolutionists have long been fascinated with how traits as complex and yet so closely tied to evolutionary fitness as pregnancy-related ones could have evolved.
 Recent discoveries stemming from comparisons with our closest living relatives, the chimpanzees, as well as other extinct hominins are revealing unmistakable signatures of the dramatically fast evolution of many pregnancy-related traits in our genomes, skeletons, brains, behaviors, and cultures.
 Perhaps less obvious, but no less important, is the story of how modern human pregnancy, much like the modern human body, evolved out of deeper ancestral vertebrate forms.
-We are working on a wide variety of research questions surrounding human pregnancy aiming to generate a synthetic portrait of its evolution; in parallel, we are working on constructing GEneSTATION, an ambitious discovery-enabling encyclopedia and web portal for the interactive study of human pregnancy that will aiding in the identification of candidate genetic and environmental disruptors.
+We are working on a wide variety of research questions surrounding human pregnancy aiming to generate a synthetic portrait of its evolution.
+In parallel, we are aiming to understand the forces that have sculpted the recent evolution of loci associated with one of the major complications of human pregnancy, preterm birth.